lionelmace/iks-lab/book/prepare-get-cluster.md

 In this section, you will either use your own cluster or get access to a IBM Cloud Lab account which contains pre-provisioned clusters.
 Each lab attendee should have access to one cluster.

+{% hint style='info' %} If you're doing this lab on your own, you will need to created your own cluster by following the next section Create a Kubernetes cluster to create your own cluster.{% endhint %}

 ## Create a Kubernetes cluster

-1. Create a standard cluster in the dashboard [https://cloud.ibm.com/kubernetes/catalog/create](https://cloud.ibm.com/kubernetes/catalog/create)
+1. Create a Standard cluster [https://cloud.ibm.com/kubernetes/catalog/about](https://cloud.ibm.com/kubernetes/catalog/about)

     * Number of worker: 1
     * Worker flavor: u3c.2x4
     * Kube version: 1.17.4

 1. The cluster can be created by CLI
     ```